MarkWilcock/Generative-AI-Course/10 Introduction.md

 * *prompt*  - input to the LLM, usuual a sentecnce or paragraph
 * *completion* - the output (or response) from the LLM

-LLMs work with numbers.
-Our prompt needs to be converted to number to input into teh model and the model out needs to be converted from numbers to text.
-A tokenizer converts prompt to a sequence (array) at numbers.
-The tokenizer splits prompts into an array tokens (roughly word/word fragment).

-_to do: Show tokener example_

 LLMs work by language modelling.
 They are trained on a **massive** amount of text.
 Given a series of words (tokens), an LLM predicts next word (token) based on probability.
 It does this by statistical analysis of a lot of text.
 It does not always choose the _most_ probable next word to simulate creativity.
 This is controlled by temperature setting, warmer=more creative.

 For example, here are three different completions of the next three words of a prompt "A tasty breakfast"
 * could vary depending